podgorskiy/DRTK/docs/source/installation/index.rst

     # Add `+PTX` if you want also to save intermediate byte code for better compatibility.
     TORCH_CUDA_ARCH_LIST="8.0;8.6+PTX" install git+https://github.com/facebookresearch/DRTK.git

-Note: Both commands above achieve the same result.

 If ``TORCH_CUDA_ARCH_LIST`` is not specified, DRTK will build for the following architectures by default: 7.2, 7.5, 8.0, 8.6, 9.0.

-``TORCH_CUDA_ARCH_LIST`` can take one or more values from the list of supported named or numerical architectures.
+``TORCH_CUDA_ARCH_LIST`` can take one or more values from the supported named or numerical architectures list.
-When combining values, use a semicolon `;` or space to combine numerical values, and the `+` symbol for combining named values.
+When combining values, use a semicolon `;` or space to combine numerical values and the `+` symbol to combine named values.

-LIst of supported numerical values: ``'3.5', '3.7', '5.0', '5.2', '5.3', '6.0', '6.1', '6.2', '7.0', '7.2', '7.5', '8.0', '8.6', '8.7', '8.9', '9.0', '9.0a'``.
+List of numerical architectures values supported by PyTorch: ``'3.5', '3.7', '5.0', '5.2', '5.3', '6.0', '6.1', '6.2', '7.0', '7.2', '7.5', '8.0', '8.6', '8.7', '8.9', '9.0', '9.0a'``.

-Supported "named" architecture values are shown in the table below:
+The "named" architectures supported by PyTorch are listed in the table below:

 .. list-table:: Named architectures
    :header-rows: 1